 To learn more about performance management, read our, How To Identify and Manage Under-performance at Work, blog post

-One of my best performing employees is threatening to leave if they do not get a pay rise, but we cannot afford to do this right now.
+One of my best-performing employees is threatening to leave if they do not get a pay raise, but we cannot afford to do this right now.
 How else can I convince them to stay?

 It is not uncommon for an employee to threaten to leave should they not get a pay rise, and this is made more difficult when it is one of your best workers.